Skip to main content

 Transportation

-What it helps with: Rides to medical visits, meal sites, shopping, and other needed trips.
+What it helps with: Rides to medical visits, meal sites, shopping, senior centers, and other needed trips.
 Some services include escort help for people who cannot travel safely alone.

 Who may qualify: Rules depend on the county and the ride program.
 Medical rides and rides for people with few other options often get priority.

 Where to apply: Call your county aging office.
-If your health plan covers Medicaid, ask about non-emergency medical transportation through your plan too.
+If you have Medicaid, ask your health plan about non-emergency medical transportation.

 Reality check: Same-day rides are not the norm.
 Ask how many days ahead to call, whether rides cross district lines, and what happens if your appointment runs late.